gpittarelli/literate-routing/README.md

  - generate CLIENT implementations! (providing an ORM perhaps (well, without the R))
  - automatic semantic versioning (again, similar to elm or clojure.spec)
+ - other sorts of arbitrarily exposing route nesting to the programming language